Older-Adult Age from Sternal Rib Ends and Cranial Sutures

 The Iscan-Loth sternal rib end reference data were derived from white American males and females (the original 1984 and 1985 papers) from the Maricopa County Medical Examiner's Office (Arizona) and the Palm Beach County Medical Examiner's Office (Florida).
 The subsequent papers on black American males and females (1985 and 1986) found somewhat different phase timing: black males tended to show Phase 5 and above changes at somewhat earlier ages than white males, on average by approximately two to five years per phase in the middle adult range.
 This population difference is modest but not trivial for forensic age estimation purposes.

-The practical consequence of the white-sample derivation is that applying the white male or white female Iscan-Loth tables to individuals of other ancestral backgrounds introduces unknown systematic bias.
+Applying the white male or white female Iscan-Loth tables to individuals of other ancestral backgrounds introduces unknown systematic bias.
 For South Asian, East Asian, or African populations, validation studies are sparse.
-A South African study by Oettlé and Steyn (2000, Forensic Science International) found that the Iscan-Loth method performed acceptably for South African black females but showed larger age underestimation in some phase categories.
+A South African study by Oettlé and Steyn (2000, Journal of Forensic Sciences, vol. 45, no. 5, pp. 1071-1079) found that the Iscan-Loth method performed acceptably for South African black females but showed larger age underestimation in some phase categories.
 Indian forensic literature on sternal rib end age estimation is limited to small-sample studies from individual AIIMS departments, with insufficient sample sizes to support population-specific correction factors.

 In the United Kingdom, the method is used as one component of a multi-method assessment.
 The Forensic Science Regulator's Codes of Practice do not mandate a specific method but require that the practitioner disclose the population basis of the reference data and the known error rates.
 Several UK forensic anthropologists have noted in published testimony summaries that they apply the Iscan-Loth phases but cite the full published range and add a caveat when the individual's ancestral background may differ from the reference sample.